tanakamawere/Zimsa-Website/about.md

 ---
-layout: default
+layout: post-layout
 title: About Zimsa
 permalink: /about/
 ---

 # Introduction

-The Zimbabwe Medical Students Association (ZIMSA) is a https://wcea.education/zma?source_code=WS01 student-run organization that caters to the needs and aspirations of medical students in Zimbabwe.
+The Zimbabwe Medical Students Association (ZIMSA) is a student-run organization that caters to the needs and aspirations of medical students in Zimbabwe.

 # Mission